JoaoPeluzio/JoaoPeluzio/README.md

 👋 I'm a web developer passionate about technology and cibersecurity.
-I'm currently studying Systems Analysis and Development at SENAC and I'm specializing in DevSecOps at RNP and SENAI-SP in the program Hackers do Bem.
+I'm currently studying Systems Analysis and Development at SENAC and I'm specializing in DevSecOps at RNP and SENAI-SP in the Hackers do Bem program.

 📫 Feel free to reach out with me: jvpeluzio@gmail.com